rust-lang/book/second-edition/src/appendix-06-newest-features.md

 - `u128`: A 128-bit unsigned integer with range [0, 2^128 - 1]
 - `i128`: A 128-bit signed integer with range [-(2^127), 2^127 - 1]

-These primitive are implemented efficiently via LLVM support.
+These primitives are implemented efficiently via LLVM support.
 They are available even on platforms that don't natively support 128-bit integers and can be used like the other integer types.